 The main regulations and regulatory and governmental oversight that can adversely impact the Issuer include but are not limited to the following (see more details on "Item 4.
-Information on the Company-B. Business Overview-Regulation and Supervision" in the Issuer's 2016 IFRS Annual Report):
+Information on the Company-B. Business Overview-Regulation and Supervision"):

 The Issuer is subject to regulation by the SBIF and by the Central Bank with regard to certain matters, including reserve requirements, interest rates, foreign exchange mismatches and market risks.
 Chilean laws, regulations, policies and interpretations of laws relating to the banking sector and financial institutions are continually evolving and changing.
 Any new reforms could result in increased competition in the industry and thus may have a material adverse effect on the Issuer's financial condition and results of operations.